oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/examining-and-updating-the-build-spec.md

   ```

   3. Save the file and exit the editor

+##  Task 5: Uploading your changes

-  4. Let's commit these changes to your local git repo (the one in the cloud shell you are using).
+  1. Let's commit these changes to your local git repo (the one in the cloud shell you are using).
 In the OCI Cloud shell type

   - `git commit -a -m 'Set secret OCIDs and updated version'`